hootguard/hootguard-core/README.md

 - Set your router’s DNS server to HootGuard for network-wide ad-blocking and filtering.

 **VPN & DDNS:**
-- Choose a DDNS provider: DuckDNS or Cloudflare are supported.
+- Choose a DDNS provider: Dynu, IPv64 or Cloudflare are supported.
 - For Cloudflare, ensure you have a domain name set up.
 - Enter the DDNS credentials into HootGuard’s web interface.
 - Create VPN users, scan their generated QR codes, and start using the VPN immediately.